 If you are hiring a temp for four months or more, including Manpower temps, you will need to gain approval from the President’s Council.
 Please refer to the Temporary Hire Form for information required to gain this approval.
 (Does not apply to "soft-money")

 Hourly temps are paid bi-weekly, salaried temps are paid monthly.
 The duties they are being hired for determines if it's hourly or salaried.
-When in doubt, please contact M.A.
-Watson, Human Resources prior to the hire.
+When in doubt, please contact your Human Resources Partner prior to the hire.

 Generally, USM 'temporary' employees may be hired up to one year without going through the search process required of 'regular' employees.
 (You may not exceed six months for hourly paid employees).
 If the employee will work from 7-12 months, the department may, at its option, decide to conduct a search and make it a regular position (usually for reasons of providing benefits to the employee).
 If the decision is to hire a temporary employee, the following applies: